Last week, I had a song stuck in my head for the whole week! Just about every time I tuned into my background thoughts, there it was taunting me.

 So how does my story tie in with how to stop negative thoughts when you’re going through divorce?
 It actually outlines the first steps I’ll take my clients through to help them manage their negative thoughts.
 I’ll take you through it step-by-step in Your Functional Divorce Assignment.

-How To Stop Your Negative Thoughts:
+Your Assignment To Stop Negative Thoughts:

 What’s behind your negative thought?
 More times than not, when I ask my clients this question I hear one of two answers: anger or fear.